What does Prorated mean?

 - When an employee worked for less than a month

 - When a contractor worked for less than an hour

 - When a utility company bills for less than a full month of service

 - When a tenant moves into a rental space mid-month

-While there are lots of examples of when to prorate numbers, there are also many examples where numbers are not prorated.
-One of the most important examples is dividends.
-Shareholders are paid a dividend based on the date of record they became shareholders, and everyone receives the same dividend amount per share when they are paid.
+While there are lots of situations that require prorating numbers, there are also many instances where numbers are not prorated.
+One of the most common is that of payment of stock dividends.
+Shareholders are paid a dividend based on the date of record when they became shareholders, not based on how long they have owned their shares.
+Everyone who is a shareholder as of the date of record receives the same dividend amount per share when they are paid.

 Using prorated in a conversation